 This children's library with rammed earth walls in Burundi, Africa, was built by Belgian studio BC Architects and Studies and members of the local community, according to an open-source design template (+ slideshow).

 The Library of Muyinga is the first building of a project to build a new school for deaf children, using local materials and construction techniques, and referencing indigenous building typologies.

-BC Architects developed the design from a five-year-old template listed on the OpenStructures network.
+BC Architects and Studies developed the design from a five-year-old template listed on the OpenStructures network.
 They adapted it to suit the needs of the programme, adding a large sheltered corridor that is typical of traditional Burundian housing.

 "Life happens mostly in this hallway porch: encounters, resting, conversation, waiting," explained the architects.
 "It is a truly social space, constitutive for community relations."

 Rammed earth blocks form the richly coloured walls and were produced using a pair of vintage compressor machines.
 They create rows of closely spaced piers around the exterior, supporting a heavy roof clad with locally made baked-clay tiles.